Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Before you go in and just pick three different film simulations, it helps to identify why you’re picking the three simulations.

-Is it because you’re not sure if you want to use black & white or color?
+Is it because you’re unsure if you want to use black & white or color?
 Or because you don’t know if you want a strong, vivid film simulation or a flat, muted simulation?

 Identifying your reasons for using this feature is a great starting point!